Park Address: 1200 Woodbury Dr, Ann Arbor, MI 48104

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

-The land that now comprises Frisinger Park was donated to the city as a gift by the Frisinger Land Co. on June 15, 1936.
+The land that is now Frisinger Park was donated to the city as a gift by the Frisinger Land Co. on June 15, 1936.
 The softball backstop was built in 1964.